bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/R-and-QGIS.md

 ## First Sample Script

-Now that you have R set up and know the basics of how code differs between R in QGIS and the R terminal we can start writing a simple script.
-This script will simply read a file and output it as a new file without any processing but will let you see how the GUI elements in QGIS work with R.
+Now that you have R set up in QGIS and know the basics of how code differs between R in QGIS and the R terminal we can start writing a simple script.
+This script will simply read a file and write it back out without any changes.

 1) Click the 'R' symbol at the top of the Processing Toolbox and select Create New R Script...